wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 - **Target**

   Select a target to specify the area of an API specification document.
 Targets are usually predefined and are required for each rule.
 Targets may be organized into [groups based on their names](b-create-targets.md#organize-targets).
 If you don't see a target you need, you can [add one here](b-create-targets.md).
-Note that inline targets cannot be reused or start with the # symbol.
+Note that inline targets can't be reused or start with the # symbol.

 - **Property**